adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #127 Almost done.
 Just need to wrap up already with this class.
 That will leave the last of the classes.

 #128 Made some good progress on the last HW today.
 Going to try and wrap up tomorrow.

+#129 Finished the class!
+Now on the 7th and last class